 - Nathan Scoggins - Adjunct Professor of Film

-- Sam Shpigelman - Professor of Gaming & Animation
+- Eric Van Hamersveld - Adjunct Professor of 2D Animation

 - Jonathan Velasco - Adjunct Professor of Business Law

-- Dr. Scott Hahn - Professor of Theology, Franciscan University, Steubenville, Ohio.
-(Winter 2012)
+- Dr. Scott Hahn - Professor of Theology, Franciscan University of Steubenville, (Winter 2012)

 - Father James Swetnam, SJ PhD - former vice rector and dean of the biblical faculty at the Pontifical Biblical Institute in Rome.
 (Fall 2012)

 Kimberly is a Master Catechist for the Diocese of San Diego.
 She was previously the Adult Faith Formation Director at Good Shepherd parish in San Diego.
 She has her undergraduate degree in Theology from the Franciscan University of Steubenville and her Masters in Theology from Fuller Theological Seminary in Pasadena.